Keeping your pets calm this firework season

 If you’re a fan of homeopathy, we stock the Denes range at Brown’s – try Arsenicum Album 30c especially if your dog is restless or particularly anxious.
 The HomeoPet TFLN (Thunderstorms, Fireworks, Loud Noises) is a non- sedating formula specifically designed for animals who struggle with these events.
 Both are given in oral doses dependant on the weight of your pet.

 Dorwest Herbs have been producing herbal remedies and medicines since 1948, so it’s no wonder they are one of the top sellers at Browns this time of year.
 The Scullcap and Valerian tablets can be given daily as general support for nervous or excitable pets, or as a treatment dose for stressful events like fireworks or long journeys.
 Additionally, the Valerian Compound liquid can be used in conjunction with the tablets to provide an almost instant boost.
-If you want something fast acting you can also try Farm Dog Relax, a blend of calming aromatherapy oils that which can applied externally throughout the day of the event.

 Here are our top tips for cats and dogs that will ensure their safety and comfort over the festive season: